 02. Visual Language

-I began by identifying what Godin calls the “smallest viable audience”—a specific and clearly defined group of people most likely to connect with our work, value what we offer, and form the foundation for a lasting community.
+Simply put, the Wan Project is a creative studio that seeks to form a sense of community based on its visual, literary, and symbolic representation of Asian American subculture.
+I began our marketing and branding process by identifying what Godin calls the “smallest viable audience”—a specific and clearly defined group of people most likely to connect with our work, value what we offer, and form the foundation for a lasting community.
 For us, this meant focusing on first- and second-generation Asian Americans who would recognize and appreciate the cultural cues embedded in our films, photography, and designs.
 From there, I shaped our creative decisions with the intent of serving this audience first: choosing imagery that reflects their lived experiences, using color palettes inspired by cultural motifs, and designing clothing they could wear to project their cultural pride.
 By anchoring our work in their worldview and needs, we cultivated a sense of relevance and trust, ultimately earning us permission to offer our products as a natural extension of their identity.

 03. Marketing Strategy